MiguelPimienta19/IntroHarnessEngineering/README.md

 - Your harness is the agent's **eyes**.
 The better it sees, the better it performs.
 - A good harness requires zero human guidance beyond the initial prompt.
+- This assignment should not take more than an hour, even without AI, if it does please contact me.

+### AI Usage
-- This is an AI-native project, I do expect you're using AI to complete these assignments.
+This is an AI-native project, I do expect you're using AI to complete these assignments.
 A goal of this capstone is to push tools to a real production project, do not rely on vibes.
-- This assignment should not take more than an hour, if it does please contact me.
+Balancing understanding vs efficiency is the most important skill to develop when coding with AI, and varies from project to project.
+For this assignment you should understand every single line of code that you submit.